 procedure text view

-whenever we name user-defined, stored procedure, Microsoft recommends not to use sp_ prefix for user-defined store procedures, because system stored procedures have that prefix.
+When naming user-defined stored procedures, Microsoft recommends avoiding the use of the 'sp_' prefix because system stored procedures already have that prefix.

 Advantages of using an SQL stored procedures